mohan-246/url-shortener/README.md

 - **MongoDB**: MongoDB is required for storing data.
 If you don't have MongoDB installed locally, you can download and install it from [here](https://www.mongodb.com/try/download/community).

-- **Docker Desktop**: Docker Desktop is needed to run ZooKeeper instances for range allocation.
+- **Docker Desktop**: Docker Desktop is needed to run Docker containers for some services.
 You can download and install it from [here](https://www.docker.com/products/docker-desktop).

+- **ZooKeeper**: ZooKeeper is used for range allocation.
+Detailed setup instructions can be found in the `server/services/Shortener/zookeeper/README.md` file.

 ## Project Structure